johnroper100/Tonalite/docs/sequences/changing_sequence_settings.md

-# Sequence Settings
+# Changing Sequence Settings

-You can access the settings for a sequence by clicking on it in the list on the `Cues` > `Sequences` sub-tab.
+You can access the settings for a sequence by clicking the `Settings` button on the sequence's steps page.

 ![Sequence settings](../images/sequence_settings.png)